DHRUVKHANDELWAL00/CANVS_api_sktecher/README.md

 # 🥷🏽 SketchBook

 An Excalidraw clone with Nextjs and canvasAPI.
 Rough.js is used for the sketchy, hand-drawn style.
 I built the side project for learning purposes.
-The app is.
 I mainly focused on the functionalities since I already have plenty of projects that are responsive.

 ## 📦 Technologies